Tai-Hsien/3D_Printing/README.md

 |Scan without a base<br />(open surface)|![](type2.jpg)|No|

-Please see the corresponding video to learn how to process the intraoral scan you plan to print.
+Please see the corresponding video to learn how to process the intraoral scan that you plan to print.

 |Type|Tutorial|Level|
 |--|--|--|